Destination Marathon Fundraiser

 Sarah Nickerson, Running Club Co-Coach & Teacher

-Pikangikum teacher applauds Healthy Horizons Destination MarathonOn December 2, 2018 students from Pikangikum, ON participated on a half marathon on Grand Cayman.
-Their teacher and trainer, Sarah Mork was proud to see them cross the finish line and accomplish one of their goals. learn more >
+Pikangikum teacher applauds Healthy Horizons Destination MarathonOn December 2, 2018, students from Pikangikum, ON participated in the half marathon on Grand Cayman.
+Their teacher and trainer, Sarah Mork, was proud to see them cross the finish line and accomplish one of their goals. learn more >

 Running this half marathon shows the kids that they can do hard things, and that they can achieve the goals that they set for themselves.
 The world is a big place, and they can do big things in it.